yegor256/blog/_posts/2016/nov/2016-11-09-why-no-ebooks.md

 Thus, let's just agree that a digital book means a free book at the moment of writing, in this world.
 And here is why I don't want my books to be free:

+{% quote Not only because I'm greedy, but because I want you to take my books seriously %}

 **I want to earn**.
 Not only because I need to pay my bills, but mostly because I want